elixir-lang/elixir/docs/3_modules.md

     import :macros, MyMacros

-And then we can then use `only` or `except` to filter the macros being included.
+And then we can use `only` or `except` to filter the macros being included.
 Finally, note that `import` is **lexical**, this means we can import specific macros inside specific functions:

     defmodule Math do
       def some_function do
-        require MyMacros, import: true
+        import Orddict, only: [values: 1]
-        my_if do_something, it_works
+        # call values(orddict)
       end
     end

-In the example above, we imported macros from `MyMacro` during that specific function. `my_if` won't be available in any other functions in that module.
+In the example above, we imported `Orddict.values` only for during that specific function. `values` won't be available in any other functions in that module.

 ### 3.4.2 require

-`require` is responsible to enforce a module is loaded and to also setup references aliases for a given module.
+`require` is responsible to enforce a module is loaded and to setup references aliases for a given module.
 For instance, one can do:

     defmodule Math do
       require MyOrddict, as: Orddict